Program Topics Index

 4. SIR ARTHUR CONAN DOYLE: MORE THAN SHERLOCK Conan Doyle was not only a superb writer but also a prominent physician as well.
 He created the character Sherlock Holmes in 1887 for A Study in Scarlet, the first of four novels and fifty-six short stories about Holmes and Dr. Watson, all considered milestones in crime fiction.
 But Doyle was a prolific writer and created many other wonderful characters; his works include fantasy and science fiction stories about Professor Challenger and humorous stories about the Napoleonic soldier Brigadier Gerard, as well as plays, romances, poetry, non-fiction, and historical novels.
 This program goes beyond Sherlock and introduces you to equally striking works of fiction.

-5. TRUMAN CAPOTE When Truman Capote passed away in August of 1984 he left behind an enduring--and sometimes controversial--legacy of fiction and non-fiction novels, short stories, and journal pieces.
+5. TRUMAN CAPOTE When Truman Capote passed away in August of 1984 he left behind an enduring--and sometimes controversial--legacy of fiction and non-fiction novels, short stories, and journal pieces, including A Christmas Memory and In Cold Blood.
 This program delves into both the light and shadows of one of America’s greatest writers.

 6. RUTH BADER GINSBURG: PROFILE IN COURAGE Born and raised in Brooklyn, Ginsburg was a brilliant jurist who spent much of her legal career as an advocate for gender equality and women's rights, winning many arguments before the Supreme Court.
 As a member of the Court, Ginsburg received attention in American popular culture for her passionate dissents in numerous cases, widely seen as reflecting liberal views of the law.
 She was dubbed "The Notorious R.B.G.", and she later embraced the moniker.
 By the time she died in September of 2020, she was truly a household name.
 This program reflects on her life and on several of the landmark cases she was involved with and is meant to be an homage to one of the great judges of the past century.